Seen Above: The Thailand-made GPX motorcycle which Ajarn David has used to visit over 200 Buddhist temples in Sakon Nakhon.

 Poetry isn’t as big in Thailand as novels or songs.
 What do you hope Thai readers — especially students — take away from your book?

-Aj.
-David: Yes, Thai poetry has never had a big fan base, largely because of its complexity and rigid forms.
-Traditional Thai poetry is very hard to write and (for many Thais) hard to understand.
-Most Thais aren’t familiar with free verse poetry, in Thai or English, which is much more accessible to all readers.
-So, I hope these poems will encourage Thai students to explore free verse in their native language and in English.
-Perhaps most of all, I hope they will have gained greater appreciation of their culture and language by seeing it through the eyes of a foreigner who has made Thailand his home.
+Ajarn David: Yes, Thai poetry has never really had a big fan base — and I think a lot of that comes down to its complexity and rigid forms.
+Traditional Thai poetry is very hard to write, and for many Thais, genuinely hard to understand.
+Most Thai students have never been exposed to free verse, in Thai or in English, which is so much more accessible.
+So I hope these poems might encourage them to explore free verse in their own language and in English.
+And perhaps more than anything, I hope they come away with a greater appreciation of their own culture and language — seen through the eyes of someone who chose to make Thailand his home.

-“Poems from Sakon Nakhon” (Thai Poetry in English) is available internationally in paperback and hardcover via Amazon.
+“Poems from Sakon Nakhon” (Thai Poetry in English) and “Under the Weeping Fig” (Thai Poems of Love & Loss) are available internationally in paperback and hardcover via Amazon.
 In Thailand, it can be bought at Ysaan Books’ online store on Shopee and Lazada.